-- 1. Cut each apple into eight slices.
-If needed, have an adult assist with this step! - 2.
-Place 2-3 wedges in each of the five separate bowls. - 3.
-Add a different liquid to each of the five bowls to cover the apples i.e. water, baking soda (see tip), lemon juice, milk, white vinegar. - 4.
+- 1. Cut each apple into 8 slices.
+If needed, have an adult assist with this step. - 2.
+Place 2 to 3 wedges in each of the 5 separate bowls. - 3.
+Add a different liquid to each of the 5 bowls to cover the apples: water, baking soda (see tip), lemon juice, milk, white vinegar. - 4.
 Let the apples sit for a day.
 What do you think will happen? - 5.
 Check the apples on the next day.
 Were your guesses correct?

-Tip: Place three spoonful's of baking soda in water to make a baking soda solution.
+Tip: Place 3 spoonfuls of baking soda in water to make a baking soda solution.
 Make your predictions - what do you think will happen to each of the apple mixtures?
 One of these solutions will prevent the apples from oxidizing (or turning brown).
 Which solution do you think it is and why?
 Were your guesses correct?